PierreSenellart/provsql/doc/source/user/casestudy4.rst

 -----

 This case study assumes a working ProvSQL installation on PostgreSQL 14 or later (see :doc:`getting-provsql`).
-The data files are distributed with ProvSQL under ``doc/casestudy4/data/``.
+The data files are included in the ProvSQL source distribution under ``doc/casestudy4/data/``.
 Run the setup script from that directory::

     cd /path/to/provsql/doc/casestudy4/data
-    psql -d mydb -f /path/to/provsql/doc/casestudy4/setup.sql
+    psql -d mydb -f ../setup.sql

 This creates three tables: